rafael2k/ppkb-layouts/README.md

 Reload Sway with `sway reload` or reboot.
 Note that using the default shortcut to reload Sway, Pine+Shift+C, results in an additional ghost key press, also typing a capital D. Make sure that you don’t accidentally insert this D into the sway config and break it this way.

 Your distribution may already come with a layout defined for the PPKB in `/etc/sway/config.d/pinephone-keyboard.conf`.
-Defining the layout again in your Sway config breaks it.
-Remove the file or comment out all lines by putting a `#` in front of each one.
+Your Sway config will break if you add a layout definition while this other layout definition file also exists.
+Remove this file or comment out all lines by putting a `#` in front of each one.
+Note that system updates might restore the file to its original state, so if your Sway config breaks after an update, check if this file was reverted.

 ##### Plasma Mobile